Hemochromatosis Gene Test (HFE Test)

 Hemochromatosis gene (HFE)

-No mutations are found in the HFE gene.
+Mutations (C282Y or H63D) are not found in the HFE gene.
 Normal results are called negative.

-Mutations are found in the HFE gene test.
+Mutations (C282Y or H63D) are found in the HFE gene test.
 Abnormal results are called positive.

 An abnormal test result does not mean that you have hemochromatosis or that you will have hemochromatosis.
 It means that you have a mutation in the HFE gene.
 Ask your doctor or a genetic counselor to help you understand your test results.